K-avin/nodejs-authentication-boilerplate-with-email-verification/README.md

 1. Clone the repository.
 2. Install dependencies using `npm install`.
+3. Copy env file `cp .env.example .env`.
-3. Configure the database connection in the `config/config.json` file.
+4. Configure the database connection in the `.env` file.
-4. Run migrations and seeders using `npx sequelize-cli db:migrate && npx sequelize-cli db:seed:all`.
+5. Create database with sequelize ORM `npm run db:create`
+6. Run migrations `npm run db:migrate`.
+7. Run seeder `npm run db:seed`.
-5. Start the application with `npm start`.
+8. Start the application with `npm run start:dev`.

 Refer to the documentation for detailed instructions on setting up and customizing the authentication system.